angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 * Create new task
 * Under the `General` tab
   * Give your task a name, e.g "Upgradinatorr Script"
-  * Set your security options appropiately (see warning below)
+  * Set your security options appropriately (see warning below)
 * Under the `Triggers` tab
   * Create a schedule of your choice
 * Under the `Actions` tab